Do you think IIT Guwahati certified course can help you in your career?

 Iterate that sorted element with the leftmost element in the unsorted list

-Steps will be repeated until all the elements are not sorted
+Steps will be repeated until all the elements are sorted

-The following image is showing the selection sort in a better way:
+The following image shows the selection sort in a better way:

 Steps of Insertion Sort: